 d.
 Progression through RTS stages is to be approved by AT, and not left up to the coach.

 e.
 The athlete should see the AT daily for re-assessment and instructions until he/she, has progressed to unrestricted activity (i.e., Stage 6), and been given a written report to that effect, from the AT.
 This daily monitoring should continue until the concussion has resolved regardless of whether the athlete’s sports season has ended.

 1. Please refer to “delayed referral” (Section XVII B) to identify when physician referral is warranted.

 XV.
 Disqualifying an Athlete

-B. Special Considerations: if the AT feels that the concussion may be significant enough to warrant wake-ups during the night, the athlete should be referred for same-day further medical workup.
+B. Special Considerations: Referral to Emergency Room - if the AT feels that the concussion may be significant enough to warrant wake-ups during the night, the athlete should be referred for same-day further medical workup.

-XVII.
-Physician Referral: In non-emergency situations, a written injury report including test results should be sent to the physician who will see the athlete; the athlete may hand carry the documents or they may be faxed to the doctor.
+A. In non-emergency situations, a written injury report (including test results) should be sent to the physician who will see the athlete; the athlete may hand carry the documents or they may be faxed to the doctor.
 In cases where a written report cannot be produced/delivered to the physician, the athletic trainer may contact the physician with a verbal report.